Author, Mike Smith

 I also suspect the banks want you to focus on the fee.

 The exchange rate is the elephant in the room.
-By looking at the mouse, you miss the elephant.
+By looking at the mouse (the fee), you miss the elephant (the exchange rate).

 The broader point is if you just use Lloyds Bank for your international payments without even comparing their exchange rates, you may be a lot worse off.